Prepare for Camp

 Prescription Medications

 For campers who will take medications during camp, parents are required to provide the medication on Day 1 of the session at drop-off.
-The medicine must be in an original container with the prescription.
+The medicine must be in an original container with the prescription or in a blister pack with instructions for daily dosage.

 Over the Counter Meds